AST564/PHY564 -- High Energy Astrophysics

 Theoretical Astrophysics (Padmanabhan) (3 volumes) (comprehensive theoretical treatment of many topics)

 Coursework: This will be an informal and interactive course.
 It is best to follow and study the lecture notes to facilitate your immersion in the material and in class discussions.
-Recommended work includes asking questions, suggested problems, and typically a term project/paper in which you are to give both a midterm 1/2 hour presentations and an final 1/2 hour presentation before turning in your paper.
+Recommended work includes asking questions, suggested problems, and a term project/paper in which you are to give both a midterm 1/2 hour presentations and an final 1/2 hour presentation before turning in your paper.
 Best to converge on a topic early in the course.
-I will help you choose topics for presentation as needed.
-The hope would be that the project leads to a publishable project eventually, or helps complement your research with substantially relevant background material.
+I will help you choose topics.

 The course is graded pass-fail.